Inmate back in jail after monitoring device disappears

 Police said surveillance video shows the suspect using a fire extinguisher to break the glass, then he reaches in and tries to unlock the door.
 When he can’t open it, they say he fled.

-Officers searched the area and say they found Luera behind the property on 8th Street and identified him as the suspect in the video.
+Officers searched the area and said they found Luera behind some property on 8th Street and identified him as the suspect in the video.